 Even if required only occasionally, all-wheel drive enhances the Volvo's feeling of security.
 Most of the time, you don't even realize all-wheel drive is present.

 Dynamic Sport Suspension

-Volvo's stiffer suspension boosts handling capabilities without extracting a significant penalty in ride comfort.
+Volvo's suspension boosts handling capabilities without extracting a significant penalty in ride comfort.